 If you have Hashimoto’s, or any autoimmune condition, repairing your gut is vital to reversing your symptoms.
 After all, nearly 60-80% of your entire immune system is located in your digestive tract.

-We now know from the word of Dr. Alessio Fasano from Harvard that leaky gut, which occurs when your gut lining becomes too permeable, is one of the necessary precursors for autoimmunity, including Hashimoto’s.
+We now know from Dr. Alessio Fasano from Harvard that leaky gut, which occurs when your gut lining becomes too permeable, is one of the necessary precursors for autoimmunity, including Hashimoto’s.

-If your gut is leaky, toxins, microbes, viruses, bacteria, and partially digested food particles are able to escape via your bloodstream.
-Once escaped, they trigger an attack from your immune system, leading it to become overstressed until it eventually attacks your thyroid by mistake.
+If your gut is leaky, toxins, microbes, viruses, bacteria, and partially digested food particles are able to escape into your bloodstream.
+Once escaped, they trigger an attack from your immune system, overstressing it until your immune system eventually attacks your thyroid by mistake.

-I use functional medicine’s 4R approach to healing the gut.
-I walk through them in depth in my books and programs, and the one I share with anyone looking to repair their gut.
+I use functional medicine’s 4R approach to heal the gut.
+It’s the process described in depth in my books and programs, and the one I share with anyone looking to repair their gut.
 Here are the basics:

 2. Optimize Your Diet

-One of the primary causes of leaky gut is eating an inflammatory diet – particularly gluten and dairy.
+One of the primary causes of leaky gut is an inflammatory diet—particularly one including gluten and dairy.
 Gluten produces a chemical called zonulin that causes the tight junctions in intestinal wall to open up.3

-To make matters worse, gluten has a very similar protein structure to your thyroid, so similar in fact that your immune system thinks they are one and the same.
-So every time you eat gluten your gut remains leaky and gluten particles escape, which your immune system attacks these particles, and in the process catches your thyroid in its crosshairs in the process.
-This is a phenomenon called molecular mimicry, or more simply, a case of mistaken identity.
+To make matters worse, gluten has a very similar protein structure to your thyroid.
+The protein structure is so similar that your immune system thinks they are one and the same.
+So every time you eat gluten your gut remains leaky and gluten particles escape into your bloodstream.
+Your immune system attacks these particles, and in the process catches your thyroid in its crosshairs.
+This is a phenomenon called molecular mimicry—simply put, a case of mistaken identity.

-Dairy is the second biggest culprit for Hashimoto’s and other autoimmune conditions because casein, the protein found in dairy, is also very similar to gluten, and causes this same molecular mimicry reaction.
+Dairy is the second biggest culprit for Hashimoto’s and other autoimmune conditions because casein, the protein found in dairy, is very similar to gluten, and causes the same molecular mimicry reaction.

 For these reasons, I recommend that all Hashimoto’s patients eliminate gluten and dairy for good.

-However, it’s not only about removing the harmful foods, part of the process is adding in delicious foods packed with the nutrients your thyroid needs!
+However, it’s not only about removing the harmful foods.
+You must add the delicious, nutrient-dense foods your thyroid needs to your diet.

-Two of the most important are iodine (a building block of thyroid hormone) and selenium (helps convert thyroid hormones to their active state and reduces Hashimoto’s antibodies).
+Two of the most important nutrients for your thyroid are iodine—a building block of thyroid hormone—and selenium, which helps convert thyroid hormones to their active state and reduces Hashimoto’s antibodies.

 Eating a diet rich in clean, whole foods will go a long way in boosting your levels of these critical nutrients.
-However, due to our modern lifestyles, I recommend taking a high-quality multivitamin that includes these nutrients in order to maintain sufficient levels.
+Due to our modern lifestyles, I also recommend taking a high-quality multivitamin that includes these nutrients in order to maintain sufficient levels.

-I custom formulated a multivitamin that is specially designed for patients with Hashimoto’s and contains optimal daily levels of iodine, selenium, and other key nutrients for optimal thyroid function.
+The Myers Way® Multivitamin is a custom-formulated multi specially designed for patients with Hashimoto’s.
+It contains optimal daily levels of iodine, selenium, and other key nutrients for optimal thyroid function.

 3. Tame the Toxins

-Then you’ll want to minimize your exposure by filtering your water and air, choosing organic food and low-mercury fish, buying non-toxic body products, having a biological dentist safely remove amalgam fillings, and making informed decisions about vaccines.
+Then you’ll want to minimize your exposure by filtering your water and air.
+You can choose organic food and low-mercury fish, and buy non-toxic body products.
+Additionally, there are biological dentists who will safely remove amalgam fillings, and you should make informed decisions about vaccines.

 4. Heal Your Infections

-There are a number of infections associated with autoimmune diseases, and there are five specifically often found in people with Hashimoto’s.
-These include: herpes viruses, Epstein-Barr, Hepatitis C, Helicobacter pylori, and Yersinia enterocolitica.
-These are common infections and often show no symptoms, so you might never know you’ve been infected.
+There are a number of infections associated with autoimmune diseases.
+Oftentimes there are five specific infections found in people with Hashimoto’s: herpes viruses, Epstein-Barr, Hepatitis C, Helicobacter pylori, and Yersinia enterocolitica.
+These common infections often show no symptoms, so you might never know you’ve been infected.

-You can test for all of these viruses and bacteria can all be tested for and treated.
-When I work with patients in my clinic to treat infections, we are able to bring their thyroid antibodies down.
-You can read more about what causes infections, how to test for them, and treat them in this blog post.
+You can test for all of these viruses and bacteria, and they can be treated.
+When I worked with patients in my clinic to treat infections, we were able to to bring their thyroid antibodies down by addressing infections.
+You can read more about what causes infections, how to test for them, and treat them in here.

 5. Relieve Your Stress

-Everyone relieves stress differently, so I encourage you to find what works for you, whether it’s going on walks in nature, meditating, yoga, journaling, taking a relaxing bath, or any other stress-relieving activity.
+Everyone relieves stress differently, so I encourage you to find what works for you.
+It could be going on walks in nature, meditating, yoga, journaling, taking a relaxing bath, or any other stress-relieving activity.

-If you’re ready to take back your health and overcome Hashimoto’s, pick up a copy of The Thyroid Connection to discover how to work with your doctor on the right lab testing and thyroid medication, and for a step-by-step 28-day plan (including a meal plan with recipes.
-With this resource, you’ll easily be able to put the five steps above into practice!
+If you’re ready to take back your health and overcome Hashimoto’s, pick up a copy of The Thyroid Connection and discover how to work with your doctor on the right lab testing and thyroid medication.
+The Thyroid Connection also provides a step-by-step 28-day plan, including a meal plan with recipes.
+With this resource, you’ll easily be able to put the five above steps into practice!